 In this blog post, we will talk in detail about two of these proximity marketing solutions – QR code, RFID.
 Also, why proximity today, in 2018 and beyond, is all about BLE beacons.

-We will be discussing WiFi and NFC technologies, and their comparison with Bluetooth beacon technology in the following week.
+We have discussed WiFi and NFC technologies, and their comparison with Bluetooth beacon technology in Part 2 of this article.

 QR codes vs beacons